-Quantitative forecasting is a statistical technique which uses historical sales data to calculate accurate forecasts.
+Quantitative forecasting is a statistical technique that uses historical sales data to calculate accurate forecasts.
 There are two types of quantitative forecasting methods.
 The first method is the time-series forecasting model, which examines and parses through past data to predict what your sales number will be based on your current sales pipeline.
-The second method is a linear regression based forecast model called an associative model.
+The second method is a linear regression-based forecast model called an associative model.

 Quantitative models are preferred by enterprises since they are data-driven and are highly objective in nature.
 It is one of the best ways for organizations to have a realistic view of their forecast numbers and land as close to their projections as possible (usually within 2%)